Energy efficiency is 'low hanging fruit' for partners, says Cisco ANZ partner chief

-Work to improve the energy efficiency of IT networks is “low hanging fruit” for Cisco partners, according to trhe company's ANZ managing director of partner, routes to market and small to medium business sales, Rodney Hamill.
+Work to improve the energy efficiency of IT networks is “low hanging fruit” for Cisco partners, according to the company's ANZ managing director of partner, routes to market and small to medium business sales, Rodney Hamill.

 With Cisco and other networking vendors continuing to talk up the energy efficiency of their products and the importance of environmentally sustainable business – topics that will be on the agenda at the upcoming Cisco Live conference in Melbourne from December 6-9 – CRN Australia asked Hamill about the implications for Cisco partners.